 - Successfully interview with proven methods

 - Budget money and improve your credit rating

-Classes start the 2nd and 4th Monday of every month from 10am – 2pm at 3726 W. Flournoy.
+Classes are taught monthly on five consecutive days from 10am – 2pm, at 3726 W. Flournoy.
 Spaces are limited.
 Transportation will be provided to and from class.
-To register for the U-Turn Express workshop, contact Michael Collins at 773-638-8201.
+To register for the U-Turn Express workshop, contact Mikayla Richardson at 773-265-7943.

 Center for Working Families